Biden Administration Officially Ends Harmful Public Charge Rule

 Last week, Medicare Rights sent a sign-on letter from 50 state and national organizations to the U.S. Department of Health

-This week, the Biden administration began work to reverse harmful immigration rules and policies that were put in place by
+Last month, the Biden administration began work to reverse a harmful public charge immigration rule that disproportionately harmed older adults

 This week, Medicare Rights joined over 20 nonprofit and advocacy organizations in the launch of a new coalition, Stop the